MarcCoquand/Blog/site/posts/drawbackselm.md

 must be sent to the global update function and our global model must also keep track of the transition itself.
 This adds a lot of noise and boilerplate to our code.
 In a big projects, do we want the entire system to concern itself with animations of a button?
-There can be a lot of animations and transitions, making our update function and Msg type massive and span across files.
+There can be a lot of animations and transitions, and each one of them must go through the update function and Msg type across multiple files for large projects.
 This is a place where techniques from OOP can come in handy.
 OOP is good at a modeling stateful system that transition gracefully between internal positions.
 Good examples of this is a button animation going from untouched to hovered.
 It will not affect the main state at all.
 Another example is the evolution of a database cursor, where it moves from not being in the middle of a transaction to moving to one that is.
 That is, sometimes model a resource as being managed rather than a value being transformed.

 ### No communication on what will change